bandonice/PG6301KontEksamen/README.md

 # PG6301KontEksamen

+# Introduction

+This is an application where employees can log onto ad dashboard, choose an activity and log how many hours theyve spent doing that acitvity.
+In this application managers can log onto a manager dashboard where they can create, edit and delete activites.

 # How to start/run the code

 1. When you have opened the project, open the terminal and type "cd client".
 This will change directories to the client Then type "npm i" in the terminal.
 This will install necessary dependencies in the client folder.